 Goldman injected $1.8 bln into two money-market funds last week

-BOSTON, March 23 (Reuters) - Goldman Sachs Group Inc GS.N said on Monday it injected $1.8 billion into two of its own money-market funds last week, updating a previously disclosed figure of about $1 billion.
+BOSTON, March 23 (Reuters) - Goldman Sachs Group Inc GS.N said on Monday it had injected more than $1.8 billion into two of its own money-market funds last week, updating a previously disclosed figure of about $1 billion.

-The transactions were spread over two days last week to keep the funds' liquidity levels above U.S. regulatory thresholds.
+The transactions were spread over two days last week to keep the funds' weekly liquidity levels above the U.S. regulatory threshold of 30%.

+Goldman Sachs Bank bought $1.45 billion in assets from the GS Financial Square Money Market Fund and $391 million from the Financial Square Prime Obligations Fund.

+The funds received market value for the assets, which allowed them to boost their liquidity levels amid several billion dollars in net withdrawals by investors.

 ((tim.mclaughlin@thomsonreuters.com; +1 617-856-4409; Reuters Messaging: Tim.McLaughlin.thomsonreuters.com@reuters.net))